styx-emulator/styx-emulator/docs/source/quickstart.rst

 .. literalinclude:: ../../examples/raw-processor/src/main.rs
-    :lines: 26-
+    :lines: 2-
     :linenos:
     :language: rust

-Note that line 17,18,19 are optional plugins, where the ``ProcessorTracingPlugin`` provides easy avenues to get output from processors, and the ``*MemoryFautlPlugins`` provide an easy ability to stop when a memory releated error occurs in the ``TargetProgram``.
+Note that line 20,21,22 are optional plugins, where the ``ProcessorTracingPlugin`` provides easy avenues to get output from processors, and the ``*MemoryFaultPlugins`` provide an easy ability to stop when a memory releated error occurs in the ``TargetProgram``.